PiotrKokot/PiotrKokot/README.md

 - 👋 Hi, I’m @PiotrKokot
-- 👀 I’m interested in computer programming
+- 👀 I’m interested in WEB programming
-- 🌱 I’m currently learning node.js and mongo db
-- 💞️ I’m looking to collaborate on web page programing
+- 💞️ I've been programming in pure PHP and JS for many years.
+Currently, I am fascinated by the possibilities of JS frameworks like Vue.JS
-- 📫 How to reach me ...
+- 📫 piotr.helpdesk@gmail.com

 <!---
 PiotrKokot/PiotrKokot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.